conedevelopment/policy/README.md

 ### The @currentUser blade directive

 To make it quicker, the package comes with a `@currentUser` blade directive.
-This does nothing more, but to print the currently authenticated user as `JSON` and assing it to the `window` object.
+This does nothing more, but to print the currently authenticated user as `JSON` and assign it to the `window` object.

 ```html
 @currentUser